Kingxukai/linux/Documentation/driver-api/scsi.rst

 Host Bus Adapter transport types
 --------------------------------

-Many modern device controllers use the SCSI command set as a protocol to communicate with their devices through many different types of physical connections.
+Many modern device controllers use the woke SCSI command set as a protocol to communicate with their devices through many different types of physical connections.